Clinical-Informatics-Collaborative/generatervis/README.md

 <!-- badges: end -->

-The goal of `generatervis` is to synthesise clinical data, create a workflow for it, and to visualise the data.
+The goal of `generatervis` is to generate and visualise Clinical data.

-It is crucial to understand that **all data used in this repository, including the FASTQ files and clinical data, are either artificially generated or modified for testing and educational purposes only**.
-They do not represent any real patient or biological data.

 ## Installation